 Renting a car can provide you with the freedom to travel at will and convenience.
 Insurance against accidents and any eventuality can enhance that experience.
-In most cases, rental companies have minimal coverage on their vehicles.
+In most cases, rental companies have minimal insurance coverage on their vehicles.
 The first question you should ask yourself when renting a vehicle is – Do I need additional insurance when renting a car?

 Generally, most rental vehicles come with minimum third-party liability insurance (also known as TPL).
 This means that if in a collision or accident with your rented car another driver or person is injured or any property including vehicles is damaged, this insurance will cover the claims made by the other person i.e., the third party.